WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

 This is what the next section will be about.
 I'll introduce one the most simplest forms of unsupervised machine learning, k-means clustering.

 K-Means clustering is an algorithm that **clusters** data into K classes based on feature similarity.
 That is, every data point in a cluster is assigned the same class.
 The result of this algorithm are of course the labels for the datapoints, as well as the **centroids** of the clusters, which can be used to classify similar data!
-I won't be touching on this last point here, but in the conclusion I'll give a text-based explanation of how we can implement k-means clustering in a k-Nearest Neighours model, for example.

 K-Means clustering isn't just useful for when your dad loses his wine collection.
-The field of unsupervised machine learning has applications in defining personas based on interests (think youtube reccomendations!), bot detection in social media, and inventory categorization in business to detect useful trends/patterns.
+The field of unsupervised machine learning has applications in defining personas based on interests (think youtube recommendations), bot detection in social media, and inventory categorization in business to detect useful trends/patterns.

 #### Code - Cluster.java and KMeansCluster.java